mdlacasse/Owl/README.md

 For simulating your own realizations, use the files beginning with template.
 Make a copy and rename them keeping the same extension and give them your own names.
 Then you'll be able to personalize a case with your own numbers and start experimenting with Owl.

 ## Basic capabilities
 Owl can optimize for either maximum net income under the constraint of a given bequest, or maximize the bequest under the constraint of a desired net income profile.
+Roth conversions are also considered and optimized under the assumption of a heirs marginal tax rate and subject to an optional maximum conversion amount.
+All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.

-Current version has no optimization of the allocation ratio nbetween accounts.
+Current version has no optimization of the allocation ratio between accounts.
 If there is interest, that could be added in the future.

 ## Let's explore the functionality of the tool through a specific example.